 Dipeptidyl peptidase-4 inhibitors (often called 'gliptins'), used to treat diabetes mellitus (such as sitagliptin, saxagliptin, linagliptin and especially, vildagliptin), have also been reported to induce bullous pemphigoid.
 The median time to onset of bullous pemphigoid is 11 months after initiation of therapy.
 Unusually, mucosal involvement occurs.

 Bullous pemphigoid is the result of an attack on the basement membrane of the epidermis by IgG +/- IgE immunoglobulins (antibodies) and activated T lymphocytes (white blood cells).
 The target is the protein BP180 (also called Type XVII collagen), or less frequently BP230 (a plakin).
 These proteins are within the NC16A domain of collagen XVII.
 They are associated with the hemidesmosomes, structures that ensure the epidermal keratinocyte cells stick to the dermis to make a waterproof seal.

-The association of neurological disease with the skin disease is thought to relate to the presence of collagen XVII in the central nervous system and in skin hemidesmosomes.
+The association of neurological diseases with bullous pemphigoid is thought to relate to the presence of collagen XVII in the central nervous system and skin hemidesmosomes.

 What are the clinical features of bullous pemphigoid?

 Bullous pemphigoid causes severe itch and (usually) large, tense bullae (fluid-filled blisters), which rupture forming crusted erosions.